 Lentil and Potato Stew

 - 500 grams potatoes cut into 2cm pieces

 - 250 grams carrots cut into 1 cm slices

 - 1 teaspoon sea salt to taste

 - 1 teaspoon pepper

-- 1/2 teaspoon paprika
+- ½ teaspoon paprika

-- 1/4 teaspoon cayenne pepper
+- ¼ teaspoon cayenne pepper

 - 1 tablespoon apple cider vinegar

-- 750 ml / 3 cups water, or vegetable broth
+- 750 ml vegetable stock

 - 1 teaspoon coconut sugar or honey***

-- 1/2 teaspoon dijon mustard
+- ½ teaspoon dijon mustard

-- 3 tablespoons thyme, finely chopped
+- 3 tablespoons thyme finely chopped

 - In a large pot, heat the oil over medium.
 Add the onion and sauté for a couple of minutes or until softened and fragrant.
 Stir in the potatoes and carrots and cook for another five minutes, stirring occasionally, to brown slightly.

 - Take the pot off the heat and stir in the coconut sugar, mustard, thyme, and greens.
 Serve hot and keep leftovers in the fridge for up to 3 days.
 The stew will thicken slightly as it sits.

 * For American cup measurements, please click the pink link text above the ingredient list that says ‘American’.